 Mostly these are stunted and grow no more than an inch or two.
 Some shoots may grow longer (this is known as shoot proliferation), although these do not reach the size of uninfected shoots.

 Leafy gall can also appear in other plants, including wall flowers, strawberries, nicotiana and pelargoniums.

 Dahlia gall: crown gall

-Cells proliferate in tissues infected by the crown gall bacteria, causing swollen lumps and protuberances on the dahlia tubers, roots or stems.
+With dahlia crown gall disease, cells proliferate in tuber and other tissues infected by the crown gall bacteria.
+This causes swollen lumps and protuberances on the dahlia tubers, roots or stems.
 These galls are usually rounded with a rough surface.
 This is how you can differentiate them from the surface of normal tubers, which are usually smooth.